ECCC-MSC/open-data/canada.ca_upcoming/readme_en.md

 The Meteorological Service of Canada's [metadata is available on the Canadian Open Government portal](https://open.canada.ca/en/open-data), enabling users to search open data that is relevant to Canadians, learn how to work with datasets, and see what people have done with open data across the country

 ## [Contact us](http://weather.gc.ca/mainmenu/contact_us_e.html)

-_there's already a contact us link at the bottom of every canada.ca page_